kiranshila/blog_posts/scanning.md

 I've been a long-time fan of analog photography.
 While shooting is fun, the digitization step has always been pretty tedious and unsatisfying.
 For 35mm, I bought a purpose-built scanner, the [PrimeFilm](https://www.scanace.com/product/film-scanners) XA Super.
 This is a pretty nice device, especially paired with [VueScan](https://www.hamrick.com/).
 The scanner is unfortunately out of production now, but they can be had for not that much on eBay.

 For medium and large format, however, things get tricky.
 There's quite a few different medium format formats, and large format is, well, large.
 Usually, people then resort to flatbed scanning as an "all in one" solution.
-I picked up an Epson v700 not too long ago from a dentist that was going out of business, but have been unsatisfied with the results (as people will tell you).
+I picked up an Epson v700 not too long ago from a dentist that was going out of business, but have been unsatisfied with the results (as people will often tell you).

 The first quirk of this scanner, as I found out, is that the optimum focus is some arbitrary distance off the glass when scanning in transparency mode.
 There are a bunch of holders out there for 35mm to 8x10, but most of them are total junk.
 And if they are even adjustable, many have fixed positions - which is not quite correct as the focus isn't some discrete distance from the surface of the glass.